Congratulations! You are ready to prepare for our visit

 Insurance has been processed, we have talked about travel fees and have given you a self pay price.
 Now to move onto the logistics of the visit.

 We need a chart completed with your health history and your baby's information.
-We use Mobile Lactation for our charting system and will you to go to the following link to start the chart process: In Home Lactation Specialists Client Portal [PLEASE ONLY USE THIS LINK IF YOU HAVE BEEN ADVISED TO BY OUR TEAM.]
+We use Mobile Lactation for our charting system.
+Please go to the following link to start the chart process: In Home Lactation Specialists Client Portal [PLEASE ONLY USE THIS LINK IF YOU HAVE BEEN ADVISED TO BY OUR TEAM.]

 A consent must be completed.
 Consents are found under Documents in your chart.
 We will tell you what documents need to be completed in the text from our administrator Dorothy.

-The complete chart and consent is important for us to have completed at least 24 hours before our visit so we can review your history and get to know your current breastfeeding situation.
+The complete chart and consent is important to have completed at least 24 hours before our visit so we can review your history and get to know your current breastfeeding situation.

 Our mask policy